 Cristina Larrea

-Cristina Larrea is the Director of Agriculture and Sustainability Standards for IISD's Economic Law and Policy Program.
-She has 19 years of experience working in the fields of economic inclusion and sustainability with vulnerable populations in developing countries, including women, Indigenous People, and agricultural small and medium-sized enterprises, mainly in Latin America and Africa.
+Cristina Larrea is Director, Agriculture, Food, and Sustainability Initiatives for the Economic Law and Policy Program.
+She has over 20 years of experience working in the fields of economic inclusion and sustainability and supporting Global South populations in situations of vulnerability, including small-scale producers, women, Indigenous Peoples, and agricultural small and medium-sized enterprises.

-In previous roles, Cristina contributed to the creation of an internationally recognized framework to measure the social, economic, and environmental impacts of financial transactions in agricultural enterprises (IRIS from the GIIN) and has authored and co-authored several publications in the field of sustainable development, including evaluation of public policy.
+In previous roles, Cristina contributed to the development of an internationally recognized framework to measure the social, economic, and environmental impacts of investments in agri-businesses (IRIS+) and has authored and co-authored many publications on economic inclusion and sustainability.
+Currently based in Montreal, Canada, she has worked in 20 countries across Latin America, Eastern and Southern Africa, Southeast Asia, and the Indian subcontinent.

 Contact details